TLC-Plus: A Study to Evaluate the Feasibility of an Enhanced Test, Link to Care, Plus Treat Approach for HIV Prevention in the United States

 Study Design: Each component of the study involves an independent design but is interrelated to the other components.

-The Expanded HIV Testing component involves social mobilization, with targeted messaging to promote testing testing for men who have sex with men (MSM), and implementation of the universal offer of HIV testing in emergency departments (EDs) and hospital inpatient admissions.
+The Expanded HIV Testing component involves social mobilization, with targeted messaging to promote testing for men who have sex with men (MSM), and implementation of the universal offer of HIV testing in emergency departments (EDs) and hospital inpatient admissions.

 The Linkage-to-Care and Viral Suppression components involve site randomization to test the effectiveness of a financial incentive (FI) intervention compared with the standard of care (SOC).